Bucephalandra: Description

 These rheophytic (very seldom facultative) herbs can be minute to rather large, about 2 cm to 60 cm tall.
 Their stems are creeping and rooting, with a few or many leaves.
 The leaves can be quite delicate or tough and their shapes can be elliptic, oblong, linear, oblanceolate or obovate.
 Most of the leaf surfaces are rather glossy and the colours of the leaf range from dark blue-green to green, often with white to yellow to red tinges or spots on the back of the leaves.

-Inflorescence can be solitary or in pair to several.
+The inflorescence can be solitary or in pair to several.
 Spathes are mostly white with flush (a few of them are yellow) and shapes can be ellipsoid to lanceolate, narrowing to a point.
 The limbs (upper part of spathes) drop off during staminate anthesis, leaving the persistent funnel-shaped lower part of the spathe.
 Spadix consist of a few or no pistillodes at the base, pistillate zone, a few rows of scale-like motile staminodes (interstice staminodes), staminate zone, and appendix.
 Pistils are depressed globose or depressed trapezoidal in shape, 1-locular and with many ovules.
 Stamens consist of short filaments with thecae at the tip, dehiscing by a pore.
 Pollens squeezed out from the theca pore like a droplet.
-Fruits are berries with round to ellipsoidal shapes.